kevinctofel/Gatsby/posts/living-a-mobile-life-without-apple-or-google-part-2-apps-email-cloud-storage.md

 ---
 Last week, I shared my current experiment of living without "big tech".
 I won't recap it in detail but [I'm essentially using a de-Googled phone](https://www.kctofel.com/the-experiment-living-a-mobile-life-without-apple-or-google/) as my daily driver.
 I explain why in the prior post, however, the main emphasis is around **data privacy**.
 And as I also mentioned last week, this isn't a push to get others to follow suit.
 You do you, I always say.

-As a follow-up, today I'll cover some of the choices I've made around mobile applications, email and cloud storage.
+As a follow-up, today I'll cover some of the choices I've made around mobile applications and email along with a preview of cloud storage strategies.

 ## I'm now super selective when installing apps